pramukap/CUDA_Stats/logreg/README.md

 This project assumes that you have `python3`, `nvcc`, and `virtualenv` installed on your machine.

 ```
-nvcc -Xcompiler -fPIC -shared -o log_reg.so log_reg.cu matrixFunctions.cu vec_kernels.cu

-virtualenv env
-source env/bin/activate
-pip install -r requirements.txt
+make
+./start_env.sh
 ```

 ## Running
-All testing for this project was done within a Jupyter notebook, which is a Python execution visualization available through the web browser.
+Testing for this project was done within a Jupyter notebook, which is a Python execution visualization available through the web browser.
 To launch, execute `jupyter notebook` from the `env` that was created in the setup section.
 After that, open the Jupyter notebook file listed here and run the cells to test.
+The time analysis data comes from the C executable, which can be invoked by calling `./log_reg`.